 “Are you up for some action?”
-Six words spoken by a 43-year-old man to a 16- year-old girl on a dark rainy night on the streets of Nashville.
-Six words which would change the life of this teenager in a way she could never have imagined.
-By the end of that night in August 2004, 43-year-old Johnny Allen was dead.
+Six words spoken by a 43-year-old man to a teenage girl on a dark rainy night on the streets of Nashville.
+Six words that would change the life of this teenager in a way she could never have imagined.
+By the end of that night in August 2004, Johnny Allen was dead.
 Killed by 16-year-old Cyntoia Brown who then robbed his home and fled in his car, stopping only to call 911 and report a homicide.

 The Disordered Life Of Cyntoia Brown

-Generation after generation had witnessed mental health problems, suicides, gun violence and substance abuse.
-Cyntoia Brown was most likely born with fetal alcohol syndrome, known to affect rational decision-making and impulsive behaviour.
+Generation after generation had witnessed mental health problems, suicides, gun violence, and substance abuse.
+Cyntoia Brown was most likely born with fetal alcohol syndrome, known to affect rational decision-making and impulsive behavior.
 Add this to her genetics going back through the generations and a dangerous mix was already in place.

 Passed from carer to carer for the first two years of her life, her emotional development was more than muted.
 Our personalities are shaped by our genetics and our experiences in life, with our childhood years being most important for building a stable psychological state of mind.

-Abused, beaten and with no self-esteem left, days are spent getting high on drugs and following the demands of her boyfriend who was really her pimp.
-There are no thoughts beyond each day, no responsible behaviour and seemingly no care about consequences.
+Abused, beaten, and with no self-esteem left, days are spent getting high on drugs and following the demands of her boyfriend who was really her pimp.

-At 16 years old, a teenagers brain is still developing.
-It is making connections, building new pathways and developing the ability to rationalize, consider and take control of decisions and behaviours.
+At 16 years old, a teenager’s brain is still developing.
+It is making connections, building new pathways, and developing the ability to rationalize, consider and take control of decisions and behaviors.
 During this process, teenagers are impulsive, they are reactive and they live in the moment.
 Thinking beyond their current circumstances is just not on their radar.

 What is the criminal justice system to do in such situations?
-This is a child who has admitting killing a man, that there is no doubt she is responsible for his death but can she be held fully criminally responsible for her actions?
+This is a child who has admitted killing a man leaving no doubt that she is responsible for his death but, can she really be held fully criminally responsible for her actions?

-Cyntoia Brown is assessed by William Bernet, a forensic psychiatrist based at Vanderbilt University, who realizes early this is a teenager with a troubled history and a deeper troubled mind.
-She is however deemed competent to stand trial and the decision is made that 16-year-old Cyntoia Brown should be tried as an adult on the charge of murder.
+Cyntoia Brown was assessed by William Bernet, a forensic psychiatrist based at Vanderbilt University, who realized early this was a teenager with a troubled history and a deeper troubled mind.
+She was however deemed competent to stand trial and the decision was made that 16-year-old Cyntoia Brown should be tried as an adult on the charge of murder.

-Her defence claims her actions that evening were self-defence, she felt threatened and defended herself in the only way she knew how.
-The prosecution claims this was the cold-blooded murder of a man who was shot while his back was turned.
-After a five-day trial and a jury deliberation of six hours, Cyntoia Brown is found guilty of murder and sentenced to life in prison equal to 51 years.
-Cyntoia Brown will be eligible for parole when she is 67 years old.
+Her defense put forward that her actions that evening were self-defense, that she felt threatened and through fear defended herself in the only way she knew how.
+The prosecution claimed this was a cold-blooded murder of a man who was shot while his back was turned.
+After a five-day trial and a jury deliberation of six hours, Cyntoia Brown was found guilty of murder and sentenced to life in prison equal to 51 years.
+This meant Cyntoia Brown would not have been eligible for parole until she was 67 years old.

-This documentary not only tells the story of a teenage girl who went off the rails resulting in the death of a man at her hands, but the story of a young girl discovering who she is and reflecting on her life.
-The transition from a child to a teen and then to an adult is a difficult one and it is one that has been documented here through the story of Cyntoia Brown.
+This documentary not only tells the story of a teenage girl who went off the rails resulting in the death of a man at her hands but the story of a young girl discovering who she is and reflecting on her life.
+The transition from a child to a teen and then to an adult is a difficult one and it is one that has been documented here through Cyntoia Brown’s tragic story.